Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The points below are a condensed summary of the data that was touched on in this article.
+The list below is a condensed summary of the coverage data touched on above.

-- Drivers under the age of 20 are expensive to insure, with premiums as much as $399 per month if comprehensive and collision insurance is included
+- Teenagers pay the highest auto insurance prices, as much as $399 per month if comprehensive and collision insurance is included

-- Higher risk drivers with multiple at-fault accidents pay on average $1,440 more every year to insure a Jeep Compass
+- High-risk drivers with multiple at-fault accidents pay on average $1,440 more per year for car insurance

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Jeep Compass insurance costs.
 If you want to bypass the theoretical part of shopping for insurance, take advantage of our free quote tool below to start comparing quotes from multiple companies right now.